-- The standard process to apply is through TISC which is based on your ATAR score. - Early offers have now become a common process.
-All five Universities now run their early offer process through TISC.
-Students complete their TISC application and the first preference will automatically be considered for an early offer if eligible.
-TISC calculates a predicted ATAR from the results in Year 11, Semester 2. - Students must have met English competency requirements, this varies across Universities. - University applications open 1 May.
+- The standard process to apply is through TISC which is based on your ATAR score. - Early offers have become more common over recent years.
+Previously students could apply using predicted ATAR from Year 11 results or Semester 1 of Year 12.
+The process for most Universities has not been confirmed, students will be informed as the information comes to hand.
+For Curtin you can apply for an early offer through TISC from Monday 1 May. - Students must have met English competency requirements, this varies across Universities.